dskemp/courtdata/content/cases/ot2017/16-299/index.md

 - "Rachel P. Kovner"
 roles:
 - "on behalf of the Petitioner"
-- "State Solicitor for Ohio, on behalf of the Respondents Ohio, et al., in support of the Petitioner"
+- "Solicitor General of Ohio, on behalf of the Respondents Ohio, et al., in support of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondents"
+- "Assistant to the Solicitor General, on behalf of the Respondents"
 tags:
 topics:
 summary: "Challenges to an Environmental Protection Agency regulation defining the Clean Water Act term “waters of the United States” must be filed in federal district courts."